schoenemeyer/install-kubernetes-virtualbox/README.md

 sudo apt-get install ssh
 ```

-ssh in the VM from remote host and do some modifications.
+ssh in the VM from the host and do some modifications, it is much more comfortable than inside Virtualbox terminal.
 ```
 sudo swapoff -a
 ```